Transgender runner Evie Parts sues NCAA and Swarthmore College for removal from track team

 The NCAA changed its participation policy for transgender athletes to limit competition in women’s sports to athletes assigned female at birth.
 That change came a day after President Donald Trump signed an executive order intended to ban transgender athletes from girls’ and women’s sports.

 Pennsylvania’s state Senate approved a bill by a 32-18 margin on May 6 to ban transgender athletes from competing in women’s and girls’ sports at the collegiate and K-12 levels.
-But the state’s Democratic-controlled House of Representatives isn't expected to vote on the bill.
+The state’s Democratic-controlled House of Representatives isn't expected to vote on the bill.

 Parts joined the Swarthmore track team in fall 2020 before then taking off the following four winter and spring seasons.
 She went back to the Division III team in 2023 to compete in the indoor and outdoor track seasons and in cross country.